fbpx

 Connect with a Pelvic Floor Physical Therapist to Address Fertility Concerns Today

-Pelvic floor physical therapy can play a critical role in a person’s care plan to help them manage their infertility.
+Pelvic floor physical therapy can play a critical role in a person’s care to help them manage their infertility.
 Pelvic floor physical therapists are experts in the optimal functioning of all parts of the pelvic floor musculature and fascia, so if the barrier to fertility is something “structural” within the pelvic floor, pursuing pelvic floor physical therapy can be helpful.

 You don’t have to live your life in pain or discomfort or relegate yourself to having painful, uncomfortable intercourse for the rest of your life.

-You are worth it.
-You don’t have to give up on your desire to start a family.
+Don’t give up on your desire to start a family.

 We invite you to reach out today so that we can begin your healing journey together.